emilydrakesmith/emily-personal-website-v2/README.md

 # Introduction

 This is the remote repository for the version 2.0 of my personal website which you can view at [emilysmith.tech](https://www.emilysmith.tech//).
-If you'd like to see how far my development skills have come since version 1, you can [view a legacy version here](https://emilydrakesmith.github.io/Marty-Smith-Personal-Homepage/).

 I have published this website under the [MIT License](#license).